A camp experience like no other.

 - Students are provided one camp t-shirt and one snack daily.

-Mrs. Ashley (CSH Drama Teacher) and Ms. Quintanilla (CSH 4th grade teacher) are co-directors of the All Around Town program.
+Mrs. Ashley (CSH Drama Teacher & Performing Arts Chair) and Ms. Quintanilla (Lower School Reading Specialist) are co-directors of the All Around Town program.
 They are supported by a staff of trip assistants who help supervise each group throughout the day.
 These staff are typically current students (11th or 12th grade) or recently graduated Sacred Heart students.
-Following extensive interviewing, each employee is put through a rigorous background check and staff orientation to ensure your children are placed with the best adult supervision possible.
+Following extensive interviewing, each employee is put through a rigorous background check, fingerprinting and staff orientation to ensure your children are placed with the best adult supervision possible.

-Rebecca Ashley is currently the lower school drama teacher, where she teaches grades K-4 and choreographs the middle and upper school musicals.
-This will be her 5th year as co-director for All Around Town.
-For the past 13 years, Rebecca has been a lead teacher and contributing researcher for In+Addition, a community-based math and problem-solving initiative through St. John’s University.
+Rebecca Ashley is currently the lower school drama teacher and chair for the performing arts department, where she teaches grades K-4 and choreographs the middle and upper school musicals.
+This will be her 6th year as co-director for All Around Town.
+For the past 14 years, Rebecca has been a lead teacher and contributing researcher for In+Addition, a community-based math and problem-solving initiative through St. John’s University.
 Additionally, Rebecca works as a teaching artist at the Center for the Professional Education of Teachers at Columbia Teacher’s College, and has been an adjunct professor at New York University since 2011.
 Annual courses taught include Dramatic Activities in the Elementary Classroom in the Educational Theatre Department, and Integrating the Arts in the Childhood and Early Childhood Classroom in the Department of Teaching and Learning.
 She was formerly the Associate Director of In-School Programs at Wingspan Arts, and spent five years as a professional actor.
 Rebecca received her B.A. in Acting at the University of Northern Colorado and attended Project Zero through the Graduate School of Education at Harvard’s Summer Institute.
 She has an M.A. in Educational Theatre from New York University.

-Marielena Quintanilla is currently a 4th grade teacher at Sacred Heart.
-She previously was a 1st grade teacher.
-This will be her 3rd year as co-director for All Around Town.
-For the past 14 years, Marielena has been a dance teacher at Yolanda’s Academy in West New York, New Jersey where she teaches flamenco, jazz, tap and ballet to dancers from ages 3 to 17.
+Marielena Quintanilla is currently the Lower School Reading Specialist at Sacred Heart.
+She previously was a 4th grade and 1st grade teacher.
+This will be her 4th year as co-director for All Around Town.
+For the past 15 years, Marielena has been a dance teacher at Yolanda’s Academy in West New York, New Jersey where she teaches flamenco, jazz, tap and ballet to dancers from ages 3 to 17.
 At Sacred Heart, she is currently leading many after-school activities such as Fun in Espanol, Star Wars for Kids, and a Lower School Affinity Group for students of color.
 Previously, Marielena has worked with Ms. Pacula at the United Nations Temple of Understanding summer program for upper school students.
 Marielena received her B.A. in Childhood & Special Education from New York University and her M.A. as a Literacy Specialist from New York University.